 This post may include affiliate links; see our disclosure policy.

 Fougasse bread is a traditional French bread with a leaf-like shape and a delightful crispy crust!
-Here’s our step-by-step guide for how to bake this delicious and impressive flatbread at home.
+Here’s my step-by-step guide for how to bake this delicious and impressive flatbread at home.

-As cookbook authors, we knew just what to do when we returned from France: find out how to our own fougasse!
-After lots of research and many recipe tests, here’s our best fougasse bread: fluffy, savory, and flavored with Parmesan, rosemary, and flaky salt.
-It’s the perfect appetizer or side dish: everyone who’s tried it has raved—and then asked us for the recipe!
+As a cookbook author, I knew just what to do when I got back home: learn how to make my own fougasse!
+After lots of research and many test recipes, I think I’ve got it down.
+This recipe results in fougasse bread that’s fluffy, savory, and flavored with Parmesan, rosemary, and flaky salt.
+It’s the perfect appetizer or side dish!

 Featured reader comments

-A few readers helped us to test out this fougasse bread: here’s what they had to say:
+A few readers helped me test out this fougasse bread!
+Here’s what they had to say:

 - “This is such a simple recipe but the end result looks quite fancy.
 It’s perfectly chewy and springy.
 I feel like I have travelled to France and am sitting at a little outdoor table at a cafe!” -Tanvee